 Instead, we’re going to have a migraine-free look at some of the more common sport supplements you might come across and see if they really work, so you can decide what is right for you and what’s best left on the shelf.

 In a world filled with supplements of dubious effectiveness, caffeine stands head and shoulders above the rest.
-It is easily the most thoroughly investigated, evidence based (legal) supplement available to improve your performance, whether that be endurance exercise1, strength & power sports2, team sports3 or chess4.
+It is easily the most thoroughly investigated, evidence based (legal) supplement available to improve your performance, whether that be endurance exercise,1 strength and power sports,2 team sports3 or chess.4

-It is also important to note that the way you metabolise caffeine is linked to your genetics.
-If you find it makes you feel anxious, hot or awful, either try a lower dose, or cut it out entirely6.
+It is also important to note that the way you metabolize caffeine is linked to your genetics.
+If you find it makes you feel anxious, hot or awful, either try a lower dose, or cut it out entirely.6

-It’s safe, it’s cheap and it works.
+It’s inexpensive and it works.
 It’s a yes from me.